-Course No. Subject Grade Credits 2872-2 ENGI ENGINEERING SCIENCE (Principles of Engineering) 10-11 1 10-11 1 10-12 1 2871-2 Introduction to Engineering Grade Placement: 10-11 Recommended Prerequisite: Successful English I and Algebra I Credit: 1 Designed for 10th or 11th grade students, the major focus of lapplication.
-Through hands-on projects, students apply engine work.
-Students use industry standard 3D modeling software to proposed problems, document their work using an engineer's to peers and members of the professional community eering standards and do o help them design solu cument their tions to solve 2872-2 Engineering Science (previous name - Principles of Engineering) Grade Placement: 10-12 Prerequisite: Intro to Engineering Design.
-English I and Algebra I, Biology, Chemistry,(IPC) or Physics Recommended Prerequisite: Geometry Credit: 1 (P, S, & Advanced Course) Designed for 10th or 11th grade students, this survey course of they'll encounter in a post-secondary engineering course of st energy, statics, materials, and kinematics.
-They develop problek nowledge of research and design to create solutions to various communicate solutions.
-Note: Engineering Science may satisfy the fourth science or prerequisites on the Foundation High School Program. udy.
-Topics include me lem-solving skills and a us challenges, documen chanisms, pply their t their work and 2850-4 Digital Electronics (DE) Grade Placement: 10-12 Prerequisite: Into to Engineering Desig Engineering Science (POE).
-Successful English I, Algebra I & Geometry Credit: 1 (P, M, & Advanced Course) Digital electronics is the foundation of all modern electronic of players, laptop computers, digital cameras and high-definition the process of combinational and sequential logic design, eng documentation.
-This course is designed for 10th or 11th grade Course will only grant 1 credit n televisions.
-Students a ineering standards and e students. re introduced to technical prerequisites on the Foundation High School Program.
+Course No. Subject Grade Credits 2871-2 2872-2 2850-4 ENGINEERING SCIENCE (Principles of Engineering) 10-11 10-11 10-12 10-11 1 2871-2 Introduction to E Grade Placement: 10-11 Recommended Prerequisite English I and Algebra I Credit: 1 ngineering Design (IED) : Successful completion of Designed for 10th or 11th grade students, the major focus of application.
+Through hands-on projects, students apply enging work.
+Students use industry standard 3D modeling software proposed problems, document their work using an engineer' to peers and members of the professional community neering standards and do to help them design solu cument their tions to solve 2872-2 Engineering Science (previous name - Principles of Engineering) Grade Placement: 10-12 Prerequisite: Intro to Engineering Design.
+English I and Algebra I, Biology, Chemistry,(IPC) or Physics Recommended Prerequisite: Geometry Credit: 1 (P, S, & Advanced Course) Designed for 10th or 11th grade students, this survey course they'll encounter in a post-secondary engineering course of energy, statics, materials, and kinematics.
+They develop prol knowledge of research and design to create solutions to varie communicate solutions.
+Note: Engineering Science may satisfy the fourth science of prerequisites on the Foundation High School Program. study.
+Topics include me blem-solving skills and a ous challenges, documen chanisms, pply their t their work and 2850-4 Digital Electronic Grade Placement: 10-12 Prerequisite: Into to Engine Engineering Science (POE) English I, Algebra I & Geon Credit: 1 (P, M, & Advance ering Design and .
+Successful completion of netry Digital electronics is the foundation of all modern electronic players, laptop computers, digital cameras and high-definition the process of combinational and sequential logic design, endocumentation.
+This course is designed for 10th or 11th grad Course will only grant 1 credit .Note: Digital Electronics may satisfy the fourth math credit on televisions.
+Students a gineering standards and de students. re introduced to technical prerequisites on the Foundation High School Program.

-\\Class offered at F.C.R.T.C.
+Class offered at F.C.R.T.C.